Keyboard shortcuts

 2. Prepare Weights

-You need both GPU weights and CPU weights for heterogeneous inference:
+You need both GPU weights and CPU-side expert weights for heterogeneous inference.
+The exact format depends on the backend:

-CPU Weights: Quantize to AMX-optimized format using the conversion script:
+CPU Weights (AMX backend: AMXINT4 / AMXINT8): Quantize weights to AMX-optimized INT4/INT8 format using the provided script:

 python scripts/convert_cpu_weights.py \